 When you do, this can save you on some of those interest charges you would have accrued on this loan.
 You can read our post, how to reduce your credit card debt, for some additional insights.

 The last type of credit we will look at is open credit.
 According to the Corporate Finance Institute, “open credit is a pre-approved loan between a lender and a borrower,” that “allows the borrower to make repeated withdrawals up to a certain limit” and make repayments before payments are due.

 One popular type of open credit is a charge card.
 Investopedia defines a charge card as one that charges no interest but requires users to pay their balances in full upon receipt of statement.
 They do carry annual fees though.
 Charge cards are branded and are available to use as payment wherever the branded card is accepted.

-To see a comparison of some of the best charge cards of 2020, Nerd Wallet does an exceptional comparison of charge card fees and minimum credit scores needed to secure them.
 When using the cards wisely, one can easily strengthen their credit scores by making the full payments.
 In fact, on-time payments are key to maintaining a healthy credit score.

 Keep in mind that not only negative activity can affect your score but positive activity can as well.
 Its at this time it is so important that your lender reports positive payments.
 If you’re not checking, you’re wasting an opportunity to build credit.

 Is it important to have different types of credit?

 By now, we have learned of the different types of credit and can assuredly say, Yes.
 Consumers should have at least two types of credit for the most part.
 If you are working towards building up your credit score, you should have both revolving credit and installment credit.